MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 --

-I'm still curious to learn more about Springsled and I hope I'll love their product.
+Update (6:00 PM) I'm still curious to learn more about Springsled and I hope I'll love their product.
 We'll see how it goes tomorrow if they send me a link to login.

+--

+Update (9:00 PM)
+“Springsled” sent me an email with a link to “Create an Account” with a twist - they've switched names and they're going by “Horizonate” now.
+At this point I've seen too many red flags to continue and try their product.
+Next steps?
+Unsubscribe.
+Mark as spam.
+Reset passwords.
+Move on with my life.